scryptwiz/web3bridge-quiz-game/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is not licensed.
+All rights reserved.

 ## 👨‍💻 Author